jyates/jyates.github.com/_drafts/dynamic-schema-at-scale.md

  (schema management really is just DDL).
 Since we know the field names, we can then later just query what we expect is in there, and have the database tell us what actually is there.

+Our Dynamo extension of the ASR also has support for tracking unknown field names and potential types.
+When we receive events that have 'unknown fields' we update the unknown fields list for that ```Metric``` type in Dynamo and then write the unknown fields into columns by the customer specified name as simple strings.
+When customers query for fields that have not been formalized they have to provide the expected type of the field.
+We use this expected type to parse the field and read it into our query engine, but also keep track of the requested type along side the unknown name.

+ This lets us know, without scanning a single row, if the fields the customer is requesting could be present.
+We can also use this type information to suggest to the admin - who does the schema formalization - what type(s) probably describe the field.
+We also do some simple field parsing on unknown fields to attempt to identify what types it could be.
+This makes it wildly easy for admins to easily formalize the schema from customer fields.

+### Nearline to Offline Query

  DynamoDB, and other row stores, act really nicely as a near-line data store.
 You can write data pretty quickly and don't have to do a lot of expensive work to read relatively large swaths of it back again for small analytics.
  However, once you come to doing large analytics over a wide time range, these tools start to fall down.
 Batch